-Volunteers who are injured while providing service for Butte Humane Society (either on or offsite) must report their injuries to the nearest staff member and to the Volunteer Coordinator immediately.
-A witness statement must be filled out for any major injury or wound involving broken skin.
-Any scratch that breaks the skin or animal bite, where animal saliva has come in contact with broken skin, by law, must be documented and reported to animal control.
-Concealing injury or failing to report accidents is HIGHLY discouraged and could result in being prohibited from volunteering with BHS.
+Volunteers who are injured while providing services for Butte Humane Society (either on or off-site) must report their injuries immediately to the nearest staff member and to the Volunteer

+Coordinator.
+For any major injury or wound involving broken skin, a witness statement must be completed.
+Any animal bite that involves saliva coming into contact with broken skin that draws blood must, by law, be documented and reported to animal control.
+Concealing injuries or failing to report accidents is strongly discouraged and could result in being prohibited from volunteering with BHS.